 The Standardized Course Syllabus is the official statement of course content.
 The course competencies and corresponding student learning outcomes represent the formal statement of curriculum content for the College as prepared by the faculty.
 In addition, the Standardized Course Syllabus communicates the expectation the instructor and the College share regarding student learning in the course.
 If you, the instructor, have thoughts, concerns, or questions regarding the course competencies and corresponding student learning outcomes , please share them with the Academic Dean/Director.

-All instructors must post their syllabi, including class syllabus and standardized course syllabus, on Moodle.
-Instructions for Moodle can be found on myCOTC.
-Since all faculty must post their syllabi on Moodle, it can be inferred that all COTC students have access to this “distributed” copy of the syllabi by means of their access to their classes via Moodle.
+All instructors must post their syllabi, including class syllabus and standardized course syllabus, on Canvas.
+Instructions for Canvas can be found on myCOTC.
+Since all faculty must post their syllabi on Canvas, it can be inferred that all COTC students have access to this “distributed” copy of the syllabi by means of their access to their classes via Canvas.
 However, faculty are required to distribute hard copies of their syllabi to their students.
-All course syllabi must be posted to Moodle by day one of instruction in a given semester, term, or flexibly scheduled class and instructors must review syllabi information with their students during the first week of instruction—preferably on the first day of instruction.
+All course syllabi must be posted to Canvas by day one of instruction in a given semester, term, or flexibly scheduled class and instructors must review syllabi information with their students during the first week of instruction—preferably on the first day of instruction.

 Please contact the Academic Division secretary at (740) 366-9287 (non-health and non-public safety related) or (740) 366-9285 (health and public safety related) with any questions.